-- o Encourage AED and CPR training and/or certification for each participant every two years for those whom are permitted to participate in the AED program; - o Incur the costs associated with certification fees (if applicable) for each participant every two years or as needed who are permitted to participate in the AED program. - O Contact the EHS Office (ehs@fit.edu) before purchasing any AED.
+- o Complete an Accident Injury Report upon an event using an AED; - o Encourage AED and CPR training and/or certification for each participant every two years for those who are permitted to participate in the AED program; - o Incur the costs associated with certification fees (if applicable) for each participant every two years or as needed who are permitted to participate in the AED program. - o Conduct monthly AED checks on units in their respect areas. - o Contact the EHS Office (ehs@fit.edu) before purchasing any AED.